Online tutoring

 Primary-age students (Year 4 and below)

-Students with diagnosed attention difficulties (ADHD, sensory processing differences) or just naturally restless tendency often benefit from physical presence.
-The tutor can read body-language cues that a webcam misses — when the student needs a break, when they're drifting, when the session needs a different pace.
+Students with diagnosed attention difficulties (ADHD or sensory processing differences) or a naturally restless tendency often benefit from physical presence.
+The tutor can read body-language cues that a webcam misses, like when the student needs a break or when the session needs a different pace.

 Subjects requiring physical presence